aws-samples/hybrid-kem-fcf/README.md

 This repository contains mechanized cryptographic security proofs for two simple hybrid Key Encapsulation Mechanisms (KEMs).

+## Organization

+This repository contains multiple projects containing proofs of different hybrid KEMs using different assumptions and models.
+The projects are listed below.
+View the README file in each project directory to get more information.

+Projects:
+* hybrid_kem_2020: Proofs of IND-CPA security of hybrid KEMs based on concatenating and cascading combiners.
+* ctkdf_2023: Proofs of IND-CPA and IND-CCA security of a hybrid KEM based on a concatenating combiner.

 ## Building

 Checking this proof requires:
 * [Coq](https://coq.inria.fr/).
-The proof has been tested with Coq version 8.9, but any recent version is expected to work.
+The proof has been tested with Coq version 8.17.
 * [FCF](https://github.com/adampetcher/fcf).
 The Makefile and other settings for this proof looks for FCF in a parallel directory.
 Specifically, the directory structure should look like:
   * HybridKE_FCF
+    * README.md
-    * src
+    * hybrid_kem_2020
-    * Makefile
+    * ctkdf_2023
     * (etc.)
   * FCF
     * src
     * Makefile
     * (etc.)

-To build, run "make" in the FCF directory and then "make" in this project's directory.
+To build, first run `make` in the FCF directory.
+Then change to the desired project directory and run `make`.

-## Source Files and Proofs

-* KeyExchange.v---Security definitions for KEMs in the standard model.
-* KeyExchange_ROM.v---Security definitions for KEMs in the random oracle model.
-* HybridKE_ROM.v---Proof of IND-CPA security of the concatenation KEM in the random oracle model.
-* HybridKE.v---Proof of IND-CPA security of the concatenation KEM in the standard model.
-* HybridKE_Cascade_ROM.v---Proof of IND-CPA security of the cascade KEM in the standard model.

 ## License